Stone Fleet (New South Wales): Kiama (1881-1942)

-Kiama was a port of the 'Stone Trade' from around 1881, when the Pike's Hill quarry opened on the outskirts of the town.

-The harbour at Kiama relies upon the natural shelter provided by Blowhole Point but is largely artificial.
+Kiama was a port of the 'Stone Trade' from around 1881, when the Pike's Hill quarry opened on the outskirts of the town.The harbour at Kiama relies upon the natural shelter provided by Blowhole Point but is largely artificial.
 The Robertson Basin was excavated from solid rock between 1871 and 1876.
 The connection from Blowhole Point to the mainland—previously submerged at high-tide—was raised by adding rock excavated from the basin in 1871.
 It was also in 1871 that the first commercial shipment of crushed basalt—waste from the excavation of the basin—was made to Sydney.
 From 1881, there were two staithes for loading crushed stone at the Robertson Basin.
-From 1887, the port had the Kiama Light as a aid to navigation.
+From 1887, the port had the Kiama Light as an aid to navigation.

 It was difficult for sailing ships to enter Kiama, with a following wind, and not collide with the basin walls or other vessels; this problem was partially solved by placing a heavy chain on the seafloor at the harbour entrance, which ships could use to decelerate by dragging an anchor over it.
-Ultimately, sail gave way completely to steam, ending the need for this unique method of shedding speed.
+Ultimately, sail gave way completely to steam, ending the need for this method of shedding speed.

 A narrow gauge (2-foot / 610mm) railway line ran from the quarries to the port, via Terralong Street, from 1914 until 1941.
 Hoppers and staithes for loading crushed stone were located on the eastern side of the Robertson Basin.
 Until 1936, a branch of the tramway, along Manning Street, also took stone to a set of staiths south of the Kiama railway station, where it was loaded onto wagons for transport by rail.

 The quarries at Kiama closed, in 1942, mainly due to 'Stone Fleet' ships being requisitioned by the navy.
+Operations did not resume until 1947.